The origin of spin in binary black holes: Predicting the distributions of the main observables of Advanced LIGO: Method

 Within the CE subchannel, we distinguish two different scenarios for donor stars which are on the Hertzsprung-gap (HG).
-In the \textit{optimistic} scenario we apply the usual $\alpha-\lambda$ prescription to evolve these systems.
-In the \textit{pessimistic} scenario we assume that Hertzsprung-gap stars have not yet developed a sufficiently sharp density gradient at the core-envelope boundary to allow the inspiral during the CE to stop.
-Thus any CE event from donors in this evolutionary phase results in a merger which will reduce the BBH merger rate \citep{2007ApJ...662..504B}.
+In the optimistic scenario we apply the usual $\alpha-\lambda$ prescription to evolve these systems.
+In the pessimistic scenario we assume that Hertzsprung-gap stars have not yet developed a sufficiently sharp density gradient at the core-envelope boundary to allow the inspiral during the CE to stop.
+Thus any CE event from donors in this evolutionary phase results in a merger which reduces the BBH merger rate \citep{2007ApJ...662..504B}.
 In this paper we present the results for the latter scenario.
-Both scenarios yield the same distribution of spins, but the pessimistic one predicts fewer low-mass BHs compared to the optimistic.
+Both scenarios yield a similar distribution of spins, but the pessimistic one predicts fewer low-mass BHs compared to the optimistic.
 This is because a greater fraction of the total post-main-sequence expansion occurs during the HG for high-metallicity stars \citep{2010ApJ...725.1984L}.
 Therefore, forbidding the channel with HG CE donors has a particularly strong effect at high metallicity, which yields lower-mass BHs due to metallicity-enhanced stellar winds.

 In Fig.~\ref{fig:postCE} we show the distributions of orbital separation, first-born BH mass, He-star mass and metallicity of our BH-He-star binaries after the CE phase.
 These distributions are weighted by the redshift- and metallicity-dependent star-formation rate (SFR) integrated over the cosmic time, see Eq. (\ref{eq:ISFR}) in Appendix \ref{app:DetectionRate}.
-Note that these distributions include all binaries, including those systems that are going to become BH-NS binaries and BBHs with GW inspiral timescales longer than the Hubble time.
+We note that these distributions include all binaries, including those systems that are going to become BH-NS binaries and BBHs with GW inspiral timescales longer than the Hubble time.
 After the CE phase the orbital separations are no longer uniformly log-distributed and most of the first-born BHs have masses smaller than 30 M$_\odot$.
-Moreover, we see that most potential progenitors of BBHs are born at low metallicity.
-This is because the mean metallicity of the universe decreases as a function of the look-back time and the star-formation rate peaks at a redshift $\sim 2$ , i.e. a look-back time of $\sim 10.5$ Gyr, where most of the binaries are formed.
-These distributions will be used as an initial condition for our detailed modelling.
+Moreover, we see that formation metallicities of progenitors of merging compact-object binaries follow a skewed log-normal distribution.
+This is because the mean metallicity of the Universe decreases as a function of the look-back time and the star-formation rate peaks at a redshift $\sim 2$ , that is a look-back time of $\sim 10.5$ Gyr, where most of the binaries are formed.
+These distributions are used as an initial condition for our detailed modeling.

 \textbf{